vuesion/vuesion/docs/guide/cli.md

 ## Create a module

-Let's create a page that is dynamic and has to have stage-management, run `npm run g` and you will be asked some questions:
+Let's create a page that is dynamic and has to have stage-management, run `npm run generate` and you will be asked some questions:

 ```bash
 ?
 [PLOP] Please choose a generator.
 (Use arrow keys)